 On September 25, 2025, the 5th "CI Moments Global Short Video Collection Event" Global Short Video Competition took place.
 Among 616 entries submitted by 143 Confucius Institutes from 84 countries around the world, the entry from The Open University's Online Confucius Institute stood out, winning second prize for the short film Blossoming Toward the Sun.

-From September 19 to 21, 2025, the 21st ChinaCALL Conference on was successfully held at Nanjing University of Aeronautics and Astronautics.
-The conference was hosted by Computer-Assisted Language Learning Association, China Association for Comparative Studies of English and Chinese (ChinaCALL), organised by Institute of Online Education, Artificial Intelligence and Human Languages Lab, at Beijing Foreign Studies University (BFSU), and College of Foreign Languages at Nanjing University of Aeronautics and Astronautics (NUAA).
+From September 19 to 21, 2025, the 21st ChinaCALL Conference was successfully held at Nanjing University of Aeronautics and Astronautics.
+The main organiser of the conference was Beijing Foreign Studies University's (BFSU) Institute of Online Education.
+The conference was hosted by Computer-Assisted Language Learning Association, China Association for Comparative Studies of English and Chinese (ChinaCALL), and Artificial Intelligence and Human Languages Lab at BFSU, and College of Foreign Languages at Nanjing University of Aeronautics and Astronautics (NUAA).
 The Online Confucius Institute at the Open University (UK) served as a key co-organiser, actively participating throughout and promoting academic exchange.

 On 19th-20th June 2025, The Open University in Belfast in collaboration with Northern Ireland Libraries and the OU Online Confucius Institute have successfully run a two-day Chinese language taster event at Ormeau Library in Belfast.
 Taught by OU Languages Staff Tutor Ximena Arias-Manzano, local residents enjoyed interactive and fun activities as an introduction to Mandarin Chinese such as daily greetings, basic vocabulary, learning the tones of Mandarin as well as asking and giving their names.